Key terms you should know about superannuation

 Depending on your level of income, if you make after-tax contributions to your super fund, the government may match it with tax-free money into your super fund.
 The rates and contributions vary, so it’s worth checking with the ATO each financial year.

 Apart from ongoing contributions, your superannuation grows through the magic of compound interest.
 Put simply, the interest it earns is added to the total, which then earns more interest – and this can add up to a considerable amount over time.
+Find out how much interest you could earn using our compound interest calculator.

 Every employer in Australia is required by law to contribute an amount equal to (at least) 9.5% of an employee’s salary into a super fund account, on top of their wages.